polcats/JavaProgs/Haxed/README.md

 # Haxed
 A java implementation of an AI that plays our instructor's game.

 PS.
-This one won the class competition =)
+Won the class competition. <br>
 PPS.
 Probably badly coded.